davidgasquez/handbook/content/rationality.md

 - Beware of cases where the decision lies in the hands of people who would gain little personally, or lose out personally, if they did what was necessary to help someone else.
 They have no skin in the game and no incentives.
   - [The decision makers shouldn't have competing incentives with the decision outcome](https://www.youtube.com/watch?v=Rwxkqno1PTc).
 - You have a plan.
 A time-traveller from the future appears and tells you your plan failed.
 Which part of your plan do you think is the one that fails?
 Fix that part.
+- People reason more wisely about other people's problems than about their own.

 ## Problem Solving